Brand identity, iconography, UI/UX design + merchandise

 Our target audience is comprised of busy individuals who are usually on-the-go, work long hours but make the effort to exercise and eat right.
 They do not have time to cook their own meals.

-Multiple iterations of each page were mocked up for the client to strategically determine the content of each page.
-Attention was also given to optimizing the diet/allergen filtering process and the checkout experience.
+Multiple iterations were reviewed with the client to strategically determine content, also optimizing for the diet/allergen filtering process, and the checkout experience.

 • Make it feel easy to add (or remove) items from the cart